-Los Angeles, California.
-His more recent scores were a part of projects that have been present in the esteemed Venice and Cannes film festivals, with one win for "Best VR Experience" at the
+Steffen Schmidt is a composer based in Los Angeles, California.
+His scores have been a part of projects that were present at the Venice and Cannes film festivals, with a win for "Best VR Experience" at the 75th Venice Film Festival.

-Repost via Berliner Philharmoniker (Youtube)
+Repost via Berliner Philharmoniker (Youtube

 Other than being a phenomenal composer, Steffen has always been impressed with Jerry's unique approach on so many of his scores, having it be unique instrumentation or orchestration choices, to even Jerry's sense of minimalism in certain moments while reaching such intense emotion.

 Copyright © 2020 Midnight Cat Studios - All Rights Reserved.